Number squeezed and fragmented states of strongly interacting bosons in a double well: Results Discussion

-In Fig.~\ref{fig:8modeoccupation}, we plot the fraction of particles in the eight-mode model ground state that are in the $210$ modes.
-For the largest $a$ plotted, that fraction reaches as high as 8 percent, with larger fractions for larger $N$.
-This is reasonable: in general, the repulsive interaction between the atoms drives them away from each other, and in an eight-mode model, one way that the atoms can avoid each other is by occupying modes with different values of $m$.
-Hence, we expect that, for a given $a$, increasing the number of particles in the system will result in a larger fraction of them occupying the $210$ modes.
-The occupation of these modes can then reduce the amount of squeezing via the spillover mechanism described above.
+Fig.~\ref{fig:8modeoccupation} shows the fraction of particles in the eight-mode model ground state that are in the $210$ modes.
+For a given value of $a$, that fraction increases with $N$, reaching as high as 8 percent for the largest $N$ values.
+This is reasonable: in general, the repulsive interaction between the particles drives them apart, and in a three-dimensional eight-mode model, one way that the particles can avoid each other is by occupying modes with different values of $m$.
+Hence, we expect that, for a given $a$, increasing the number of particles $N$ will result in a larger fraction occupying the $210$ modes, which are more strongly delocalized than the other modes.
+Thus, the occupation of these modes can then reduce the amount of squeezing via the spillover mechanism described above.